Ogglord/bazzite-ogglord/README.md

 This is my custom Bazzite image.
 This concept of Bazzite and Universal Blue images are a somewhat semi-immutable distro.
 The image is built like an OCI container using Github Actions.
 This is the recommended way to make customizations to any image published by the Universal Blue Project:
 - [Bazzite](https://bazzite.gg/)

-⚠️ Note: This is based on bazzite:testing ⚠️

 # What's added on top of Bazzite
 This image includes additional useful apps that I like and use on a daily basis: